troglobit/troglobit.github.io/content/posts/2022-04-11-kernel-checklist.md

         $ ./scripts/get_maintainer.pl mail/*

-9. Inspect the cover letter and patches one last time:
+8. Inspect the cover letter and patches one last time:

+   * Did you remember to address all comments?
+Double check ...
    * Did you remember to add all `Reviewed-by:` and `Acked-by:` tags from a previous version you sent?
    * Did you double-check any updated email addresses for maintainers?

-   * OK, time to send ...
+9. OK, time to send!

-        $ git send-email --to netdev@vger,kernel.org --cc foo@example.com mail/*
+        $ git send-email --to netdev@vger.kernel.org --cc foo@example.com mail/*

    You are offered one last chance to proofread the contents (remember to check the email headers!) before you send.